DataDog/datadog-lambda-js/README.md

 Custom metrics can be submitted using the `sendDistributionMetric` function.
 The metrics are submitted as [distribution metrics](https://docs.datadoghq.com/graphing/metrics/distributions/).

+**IMPORTANT NOTE:** If you have already been submitting the same custom metric as non-distribution metric (e.g., gauge, count, or histogram) without using the Datadog Lambda Layer, you MUST pick a new metric name to use for `sendDistributionMetric`.
+Otherwise that existing metric will be converted to a distribution metric and the historical data prior to the conversion will be no longer queryable.

 ```typescript
 import { sendDistributionMetric } from "datadog-lambda-js";